-The Festival is presented free of charge to the public with all general admission for attendees.
+The Festival is presented FREE to the public with all general admission for attendees.
 Guests attending the Festival are invited to bring lawn chairs and blankets, as there is no seating provided.
-Food trucks, beer and wine stations, and ATMs will be widely available.
+Food trucks and ATMs will be widely available.
 Children activities are available free of charge, including inflatable jump castles, games, the play area, the giant sandbox, and the water fountain.
-Beer and wine stations will be set up throughout the park, as well as ATMs for participants.

 Participating Food Trucks and Vendors